an1shthomas/2024-advent-of-code/bash/README.md

 - Each solution script should read input from standard input or a file specified as an argument
 - Add comments to explain complex logic or algorithms
 - Consider performance for larger inputs
+- Scripts use bash arrays and arithmetic operations
+- Debug output can be enabled/disabled via commented set -x
+- Error handling for invalid inputs